therealnaveenkamal/gest_detectron/README.md

-- **Landmarked Video**: Shows detected hand landmarks superimposed on the video frames.`landmarked_output.mp4` in the PWD.
+- **Landmarked Video**: Shows detected hand landmarks superimposed on the video frames.
+Autosaved as `landmarked_output.mp4` in the PWD.